Chocolate-covered fruit

-Chocolate-covered fruits include blueberries, pomegranate, strawberries, oranges, dried apricots, and other candied fruits and citrus peels.
-Dark chocolate, milk chocolate and white chocolate are used for decoration.
+Chocolate-covered fruits can be either fresh or dried.
+Fruits used include strawberries, blueberries, cherries, pomegranates, kiwi fruit, pineapple, bananas, oranges, dried apricots, raisins, citrus peels and other dried or candied fruits.
+Fruit can be dipped in dark chocolate, milk chocolate or white chocolate, which are also used for decoration.
 Nuts, coconut, chocolate chips, sprinkles, and other toppings are sometimes added.
-During the Christmas season chocolate covered fruits are sold at European markets.